Hashimoto’s, Crohn’s, Psoriasis, and Rheumatoid Arthritis are names of common conditions known as autoimmune disorders.

 The ability to lower inflammation via the Vagus Nerve is thought to be so important that it promises to make many medications obsolete in our lifetimes, and it gives us a whole new understanding of stopping disease pathways.

 Implanted devices to stimulate the Vagus Nerve have been done in our country for about 20 years.
-I commonly prescribe the use of a transcutaneous (on top of the skin) Vagus Nerve stimulator for my patients, and it has become an important tool in my treatment program, The Nemechek Protocol™ for Autonomic Recovery (Pat.
-Pending).
+I commonly recommend the use of transcutaneous (on top of the skin) Vagus Nerve neuromodulators for my patients, and it has become an important tool in my treatment program, The Nemechek Protocol™ for Autonomic Recovery (Patent No. 10,335,396).

 Reduce the Triggers of Autoimmune